 If you prefer, it is also easy to sign up for food stamps using a paper application.
 Generally, a copy of the New Mexico food stamp application can be downloaded and printed from the HSD website.
 Moreover, you may contact an HSD field office to receive a copy if you do not have access to a printer.

-Note that the paper application can be used to apply for more than one type of benefit at once, if you are eligible.
+Note that the paper application can be used to apply for more than one type of benefit at once if you are eligible.
 Completed applications can be faxed or sent in the mail.

-How to Apply for SNAP In-Person in New Mexico
+Applying for SNAP In-Person in New Mexico

 You may also apply for food stamps by visiting an HSD Income Support Division (ISD) office in person.
 There are offices located throughout the state.
 If you wish to apply in person, simply visit a local office and pick up an application, which can be filled out as you wait.
 To save time, you may bring a filled-out application and submit it to a caseworker.

-How to Check Your SNAP Application Status in New Mexico
+Checking Your SNAP Application Status in New Mexico

 When you submit a food stamp application in NM, it helps to be aware that most forms are processed within 30 days.
 In any case, it is possible to check your food stamp application status if you have not heard back from the HSD yet.